Updated: Jan 16

 I get it.
-Though I do find Civil War statues to be offensive.
-But I did not always feel this way.
-I have evolved.
-I grew up in the former Capital of the Confederacy, Richmond, Virginia.
-Monument Avenue in the Fan District of Richmond was certainly impressive.
-But, it was only as an adult, and only after I unwound my emotion and habits, did I come to see them as offensive.
-I appreciate reasonable people may disagree with my "Civil War statues are offensive" belief.
+Richmond, Virginia is home to Monument Avenue in and around the Fan District of Richmond.
+The civil war statues found on Monument Avenue were impressive.
+As a child, I certainly understood how native white Richmonders felt about them.
+But, it was only as an adult, and only after I unwound my emotion and habits, did I come to see them as unworthy of a country founded on freedom.
+I appreciate reasonable people may disagree with my "Civil War statues are unworthy" belief.
 And that is ok.
 Because reasonable people do disagree, it causes me to inspect my reasoning and clarify my beliefs.
 I mostly do this by actively isolating facts and challenging my habits and emotions.
 Further in this article, I offer a related analogy as an argument for why Civil War statues should be removed.
 But first, some background on Roanoke and Judge Dorsey’s ruling.

 Roanoke - at history’s crossroad

 Roanoke is great.
 I have lived there before and regularly go to a Roanoke area natural wonder called Smith Mountain Lake.
 The Roanoke area is probably best known for Virginia Tech.
 VT is a top public university in a state higher education system known for many great colleges and universities.
 The Roanoke area is beautiful, hosting a segment of the Appalachian Trail and known for its outdoor sports.